Bjergsen

 Søren Bjerg (/da/; born 21 February 1996), better known as Bjergsen (/ˈbjəːrgsɪn/ BYURG-sin), is a Danish former professional League of Legends player.
-He is best known for his 7 years from 2014 to 2020 as the starting mid laner for the Team SoloMid League of Legends Championship Series (LCS) team.
-He followed that with shorter stints as a head coach for TSM, and again as a mid laner for Team Liquid and 100 Thieves.
-He is one of the winningest North American players of all time with 6 domestic titles and 10 finals appearances, and has never finished below 5th place.
-Internationally, he won IEM Katowice 2015 and qualified to the League of Legends World Championship 5 times, but only advanced past the group stage once.
-Widely regarded as one of the greatest North American League of Legends Championship Series players for his individual prowess as a mid laner, he was a perennial MVP and 1st Team All Pro candidate; he won 4 MVP titles, 3 playoff MVP titles, and 6 1st Team All Pro titles.
-He has never finished below 4th in All Pro voting, and is the current all-time LCS kills leader.
-He retired from competitive eSports in April of 2023.
+He is best known for his 7 year career period from 2014 to 2020 as the starting mid laner for the Team SoloMid (TSM) League of Legends Championship Series (LCS) team.
+He followed it with shorter stints as a head coach for TSM, and again as a mid laner for Team Liquid and 100 Thieves.
+He is one of the most decorated North American players of all time with 6 domestic titles and 10 finals appearances, and has never finished below 5th place.
+Internationally, he won IEM Katowice 2015 and qualified for the League of Legends World Championship 5 times, only advancing past the group stage once.
+He is often regarded as the greatest North American League of Legends Championship Series player for his individual prowess as a mid laner, being a perennial MVP, 1st Team All Pro candidate, winning 4 MVP titles, 3 playoff MVP titles, and six First-Team All-Pro titles.
+Bjerg has never finished below 4th in All-Pro voting, and as of 2024 is the current all-time LCS kills leader.
+Bjerg retired from competitive eSports in April 2023.